Give yourself a reason to celebrate by repeatedly meeting your goals and getting it done.

 One way to bring additional support to your goals is by taking advantage of one of many applications designed to keep you on track.
-These self coaching tools provide support that ranges from prompts and activities to increase goal related awareness to data to assist you in overcoming challenges.
+These self-coaching tools provide the support that ranges from prompts and activities to increase goal-related awareness to data to assist you in overcoming challenges.
 Some even incorporate a community or monetary commitment to raise accountability.
-I outline some of the many options for your smart phone and the ways in which they could be advantageous to you below.
-Part 2 will review habit and goal focused websites.
+I outline some of the many options for your smartphone and the ways in which they could be advantageous to you below.
+Part 2 will review habit and goal-focused websites.

-1) Momento: This is a unique journal writing application that provides a quick and easy way to privately record moments throughout your day.
+This is a unique journal writing application that provides a quick and easy way to privately record moments throughout your day.
 You can add text or tag people in photos.
-You can also add details from social media such as Twitter, Facebook, Instagram, Youtube and Flickr.
+You can also add details from social media such as Twitter, Facebook, Instagram, Youtube, and Flickr.

-This simple tool provides a great way to manage yourself through time.
-Setting an intention to spend a certain amount of focused time on an activity provides clear boundaries so that overrun and consequent neglect of other activities is avoided.
-It also promotes better estimation of how much time will be need to get something done.
+Check out this great and simple tool that provides a great way to manage yourself through time.
+Setting an intention to spend a certain amount of focused time on a specific activity provides clear boundaries so that overrun and consequent neglect of other activities is avoided.
+It also promotes a better estimation of how much time will be needed to get something done.

-3) Don’t Break the Chain: Every day of success is acknowledged by marking a big red cross on that dates on a wall calendar.
-This idea to create a chain of X’s over time is attributed to comedian Jerry Seinfeld.
+Every day of success is acknowledged by marking a big red cross on that date on a wall calendar.
+This idea to create a chain of X’s overtime is attributed to comedian Jerry Seinfeld.
 There is also an android version called mychain.

-This is a great way to recognize every step towards a long term goal especially one that requires chipping away or repeating an activity.
-Don’t give yourself a hard time though if you miss a day and break a long streak.
-Just pick right back up and acknowledge all the progress you have made.
+This is a great way to recognize every step towards a long term goal, especially one that requires chipping away or repeating an activity.
+So, don’t give yourself a hard time though if you miss a day and break a long streak.
+Acknowledge the support that this type of app gives you in keeping on track and just pick right back up and acknowledge all the progress you have made.

 Like don’t break the chain and habit seed, this app motivates by acknowledging daily success.
-Your commitment to each one of your goals is reinforced by reminding you how you are doing.
+Thus, your commitment to each one of your goals is reinforced by reminding you how you are doing.
 The more you do the greater your sense of accomplishment.

-Strides allows you to keep tabs on cumulative progress and is ideal for any quantifiable behavioral goal such as drinks consumed, miles run or pages edited.
+The Strides app allows you to keep tabs on cumulative progress and is ideal for any quantifiable behavioral goal such as drinks consumed, miles run or pages edited.

-7) Habit List: This app is also designed around maintaining your streak.
-However, it has the added feature that scheduling is flexible allowing you incorporate intervals by electing specific days.
+This app is also designed around maintaining your streak.
+However, it has the added feature that scheduling is flexible allowing you to incorporate intervals by electing specific days.
 In addition, it has graphing and reminder features to keep you on course.

 Habit list is perfect for commitments that occur several times or once a week as well as daily.
 Most people have different routines over the weekend where you target some goals and relinquish others.
 It is this switching out that reduces follow through.
 This app allows you to enter and remind yourself of all your commitments whatever their cycle.

 When you do the work to chunk down your long term aspirations into small steps, this app can really support attention to the details of each segment of your journey.
-What is the first smallest step that you want to make a priority?
-Sometimes it is easy to get distracted by the mountain when there is equipment and training required before it can be scaled.
+What is the first smallest step that you want to make a priority for getting it done?
+Sometimes it is easy to get distracted by the mountain when there are equipment and training required before it can be scaled.

 Each of these interfaces can reduce the effort needed to keep on task.
-Whether it is through assisting keeping items front of mind or by raising behavior awareness through data analysis one of these apps for getting it done might add to your latest projects success.
+Whether it is through assisting keeping items in front of mind or by raising behavior awareness through data analysis one of these apps for getting it done might add to your latest project’s success.